henry2004y/Vlasiator.jl/docs/src/manual.md

 There is an optional third argument to `issame` for setting the relative difference tolerance, with default being 1e-4.
 In practice relative difference works better for "large" numbers, and absolute difference works better for "small" numbers.

-More examples can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/examples).

 ## Computing derived quantities